bradgough/labs/HYCU/hycu_lab.rst

 2. Click on “Virtual Machines” in the left hand pane.

-3. Find the VM you need to restore either by scrolling through available choices, or by filtering it by name (top right     	  corner, just below the Owner button).
+3. Find the VM you need to restore either by scrolling through the available choices, or by filtering it by name (top right     	  corner, just below the Owner button).

 4. Highlight the VM you would like to restore from.
 Now all of the restore points related to that VM will appear.
 Select the restore point you desire.

-5. Now click on the “Restore VM” on the menu that appears above.
+5. Now click on the “Restore VM” in the menu that appears above.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image26.png

-6. You can restore the VM to the original location with same name as the original VM, or to a new location or with a new 		name.
+6. You can restore the VM to the original location with the same name as the original VM, to a new location, or with a new 		name.

 7. Let’s restore it to a new container.
-Deselect “Restore with original settings” option.
+Deselect the “Restore with original settings” option.

 8. Select a container where the VM will be restored to.

-9. Specify new VM name.
+9. Specify a new VM name.

-10. Deselect “POWER VIRTUAL MACHINE ON” option and trigger Restore.
+10. Deselect “POWER VIRTUAL MACHINE ON” option and trigger a Restore.

 	**Congratulation's your restore is now underway!!
 Make sure to monitor the progress.**